MrLuapmail/Pokemon-Crystal-/newbox_format.md

 game with SRAM banks still open, there is a large chance that the save will be irreparably broken.
 Bad Eggs is a failsafe against this, since the game isn't going to crash by trying to interpret its data.

+## Checksum

+Each pokedb Pokémon entry is checksummed.
+The checksum is calculated as follows:

+* Start with 127
+* For bytes 0x00-0x1D, add the value times (byte + 1)
+* For bytes 0x1E-0x2E, add the value of the lower 7 bits times (byte + 2)
+* Clamp to 2 bytes (so 2 remains 2, 65536 becomes 0, etc)
+* Treat the 2 bytes as a series of bits
+* Write the most significant bit to 0x1E's most significant bit
+* Continue with the 2nd most significant bit to the most significant bit in 0x1F
+* Continue like this for the rest of the name fields
+* Note that since 0x2F would be the 17th bit, and we only keep 16, its MSB is unset.
+It is still considered an invalid checksum if 0x2F's MSB is set when decoded.

+Having a checksum starting point of 127 ensures that a completely blank entry, consisting only of zeroes, doesn't create a valid checksum.